-3. On the Systems page, scroll down and click About.
+3. On the Systems page, click About on the left side of the screen.
 On the right side of the screen, look for the text Pen and touch.
 The text to the right will tell you whether your computer supports touch gestures.